appoptics/release-verification/README.md

 `$ node verify -r rubygems appoptics_apm -v 4.3.0 -S appoptics/appoptics-apm-ruby`

+it's also possible to specify a config file. a config file essentially provides default values for options, i.e., specifying an option on the command line overrides what is in the config file. defaults can be either the cli option name or the alias. in the case of aliases that contain dash characters the config file option is the camelCase version of the kebab-case name, e.g. kebabCase.

+`$ node verify -r rubygems appoptics_apm -v 4.9.0 -c ./test/test-config.js`

 additional options can be found in `lib/get-cli-options.js` or via `$ node verify -h`